maoberlehner/markus-oberlehner-net/content/blog/how-to-drastically-reduce-estimated-input-latency-and-time-to-interactive-of-ssr-vue-applications.md

 ### The vue-lazy-hydration plugin

 Over the last couple of days I was working on the [vue-lazy-hydration Vue.js plugin](https://github.com/maoberlehner/vue-lazy-hydration).
 This plugin makes it pretty easy to utilize certain techniques for lazy loading Vue.js components on-demand.
-Furthermore it makes it possible to delay the hydration of server side rendered HTML until it’s really needed.
+Furthermore it makes it possible to delay the hydration of server-side rendered HTML until it’s really needed.
 In the following examples we‘ll use `vue-lazy-hydration` to improve the Estimated Input Latency of our [demo application](https://drastically-reduce-estimated-input-latency.netlify.com/).

 ### Conditionally loading components